 My Journey

-My journey to creating this business is defined by three main experiences:
+My journey to creating this business is defined by three main experiences which I’ve captured below.
+Thank you for your interest in my story.

 First: I became Conscious.
 I woke up

 I was sleep walking through life.
 I was often a victim of my circumstances, and didn’t do much self-reflecting outside of worrying about what others thought of me.
-I didn’t understand or experience the ways in which what I ate and drank impacted me physically and emotionally.
-My life and my own forward motion was on auto-pilot in the direction that society and other people’s opinions were pointing me in, and I didn’t question that.
-I was numbing myself so that I didn’t have to feel “negative” emotions.
-I was trying to fit in but didn’t know what true belonging was like.
+I was very judgemental of others and often labeled individuals and groups of people without much thought at all.
+I numbed myself so that I didn’t have to feel “negative” emotions with alcohol, food, and external achievement.
 I projected a version of self that I thought other people wanted, and it left me feeling really insecure and ungrounded because that changed depending on who I was with.
 In July 2014, I confronted my alcoholism and got sober.

 After getting sober, I started to notice how things made me feel - both physically and emotionally.
 I got reconnected to whole food and started to feel good in my body and have boundaries - choosing things that felt good and avoiding things that felt bad.
 I started to understand my own psychology and how human beings work.
 Perhaps most significantly, I started to understand, unpack and heal the experiences of my child-self, and I discovered that navigating the confusing and painful landscape of what it is to be a human being in today’s society was difficult for everyone, not just me.

 I had several profound spiritual experiences.
 I got connected to a Higher Power in big ways and small, daily ways, and started to trust God and relinquish control of my own life to the flow of the universe.
 I learned to live with the discomfort of less certainty, and surrendered more to what is.
-My prayers changed from laundry lists of things I wanted to a simple, “Please guide me.
-Show me how to be of service to others.”
+I had a few peak experiences (some may call it moments of enlightenment) where I saw the world, people, and myself as absolutely perfect as they are.
+These were moments of pure presence where time stood still.
+I was filled with a love so deep, profound, and ineffable that I wept at the power of it.
+Although I am not connected to that experience all the time, it has forever altered my perspective and experience of life.

 Second: I became an Aunt